Museum Filming Guidelines

-Professional and commercial filming and photography on Museum property are permitted only by securing permission through our Communications Department prior to arrival.
+Professional and commercial filming and photography on Museum property are permitted only by securing permission through the Communications office prior to arrival.
 A member of the Communications staff must accompany film crews at all times while on Museum property.
 For all Museum visitors, please follow the Museum's building policies.

 Please read the guidelines below and contact any member of the Communications team with any questions or to make arrangements to film or photograph on Museum property.